jonathanhogg/flitter/docs/tutorial.md

 time.
 With `offset` equal to `10`, this gives the vector `10;9;8;7;6;5;4;3;2;1`.

 The `for` loop iterates across this vector, binding `i` to the next value on each iteration.
-Loops evaluate to vector composed of the result of each evaluation of the loop body.
+Loops evaluate to a vector composed of the result of each evaluation of the loop body.
 The result of this loop is a 10-item vector of `!text` nodes and these are then composed together with the following `!text` node so that the function returns a vector of 11 nodes.
 These 11 nodes are then